naymspace/backpex/guides/actions/item-actions.md

 Backpex enforces this for you — you do not need to check it again inside `c:Backpex.ItemAction.handle/3`.
 There are four things to know:

 **Enforcement is strict.** A selection containing a single unauthorized item raises `Backpex.ForbiddenError`; items are never silently dropped.
 A stale or forged item id raises `Backpex.NoResultsError`.
+Raised from an event handler on a connected socket, either one crashes the LiveView and the client reloads — no error page and no message, only the guarantee that nothing was written.
+Users are kept away from the gates by the preflight checks, not by the gates' error reporting.
 Because a mixed selection would raise, the toolbar button is disabled whenever the selection is empty or contains an unauthorized item, and a row that is authorized for no bulk action at all cannot be selected.

 **Each gesture is authorized exactly once per step.** An action without a confirmation modal is authorized immediately before `c:Backpex.ItemAction.handle/3` runs.
 An action with one is authorized when the modal opens and again when it is submitted — the second check is deliberate, because a permission may be revoked, or the selection widened, while the modal is open.